-The Grants Administrator will provide pre-award and post-award support to faculty and staff in the Division of Educational Psychology, Research Methods and Education Policy; Division of Elementary, Literacy and Secondary Education; Division of Child, Family and Community Engagement; Division of Learning Technologies; Center for Digital Media Innovation and Diversity; Center for Education Policy and Evaluation; Center for Social Equity Through Science Education, and other units as assigned.
-Duties will include, but are not limited to, assisting with the preparation of proposal packages and post-award project management tasks, processing of financial and human resources transactions, and the reconciliation of grant funds and PI indirect funds.
+The Grants Administrator will provide pre-award and post-award support to faculty and staff in the Division of Elementary, Literacy and Secondary Education; Division of Child, Family and Community Engagement; Division of Learning Technologies; Center for Digital Media Innovation and Diversity; Center for Social Equity Through Science Education, Dean's Office and other units as assigned.
+Duties will include, but are not limited to, assisting with the preparation of proposal packages and post-award project management tasks, processing of financial and human resources transactions, and the reconciliation of grant funds.

 The primary responsibility of the Grants Administrator will be to provide accurate, timely and professional post-award support services to faculty and staff in the assigned units.
 The position will be expected to process requests for grant-funded purchases, consultant agreements, hotel and catering arrangements, service agreements, travel requests, honorariums, participant support stipends, wire transfers, research subject payments, tuition waivers, and journal vouchers; prepare job offer letters for wage employees and funding change forms for labor distribution changes; enter EPAFs in Banner; and maintain personnel and financial spreadsheets and records.
-Another focus of this position is reconciliation of monthly expenditures for all grants and PI indirect funds to ensure all personnel and direct expenditure charges are correct, and that all required source documentation and approvals are on file.
-The incumbent will also assist with post-award project management tasks and attend post-award meetings with the CEHD research administration team.
+Another focus of this position is the reconciliation of monthly grant expenditures to ensure all personnel and direct expenditure charges are correct and that all required source documentation and approvals are on file.
+The Grants Administrator will also assist with post-award project management tasks and attend post-award meetings with the CEHD research administration team.

 This position will assist with pre-award and proposal tasks for the assigned units.
 The range of services includes assisting new and established Principal Investigators in understanding sponsored project requirements; university/agency fiscal policies and procedures; and the review of RFP, application and solicitation requirements.
-The incumbent will also assist Principal Investigators and the CEHD Senior Research Administrator with the development of proposal budgets; collection of required sub-award proposal documentation (e.g., budgets, budget justifications, scope of work) and commitment letters from partners and consultants; completion of required checklists; preparation of cost accounting exemption waiver documents and cost share requests; and any other supplementary sponsor/agency-specific proposal documentation needed for the accurate and timely submission of proposals.
+The incumbent will also assist Principal Investigators and the CEHD Senior Research Administrators with the development of proposal budgets; collection of required commitment letters from partners and consultants; completion of required checklists; preparation of cost accounting exemption waiver documents and cost share requests; and any other supplementary sponsor/agency-specific proposal documentation needed for the accurate and timely submission of proposals.

 Salary: Commensurate with education and experience.